 Do some research.
 Compare different areas to see which ones stack up the best.
 Don’t forget to take into account travel costs if you plan on managing your own properties.

 Have a Property Purchasing Wish-list

 Now that you have your target area nailed down, it’s time to draw up a property wish-list.
 Remember, this isn’t your dream home you are searching for, so don’t be put off by décor that isn’t to your taste or communal living if you’re viewing an HMO.

 Some tenants prefer flats whereas others want a house with a garden.
 There are pros and cons to each, so decide which one best suits your target tenant and budget.
 Remember: flats often come with additional costs in the form of leaseholder maintenance charges/fees.
 Factor this into your budget calculations.

 Older properties are common in towns and cities.
 Visit any large town or city and you’ll see endless streets of back-to-back terraces.
 Homes built pre:1950s are often cheaper and they typically have larger rooms, but they can require more maintenance.
-However, on the bright side, they have bags of character, not to mention rising damp, wet rot, and dodgy drainage…
+They have bags of character, but unfortunately can often have rising damp, wet rot, and dodgy drainage.

-If you don’t have a passion for DIY and your budget won’t stretch to extensive renovations, be wary of purchasing an older property that “needs work”, or in estate agent terms, is “looking for a buyer to put their own stamp on the place”.
+If you don’t have a passion for DIY and your budget won’t stretch to extensive renovations, be wary of purchasing an older property that “needs work”.

 Newbuilds offer a lot of advantages, including modern kitchens, bathrooms, and energy efficiency measures, and you can even buy off-plan and choose your own spec.
 But don’t assume a new-build property is problem-free: the quality of construction in many new builds is dubious, to say the least and some come with a long list of snagging problems.
 In addition, they are often in out of town locations, which isn’t suitable for all types of tenant.